analytics

 Prestações da casa vão baixar com a descida das taxas de juro?

-Will home loan payments decrease with the decrease in interest rates?
+Will home installments decrease with falling interest rates?

 The European Central Bank (ECB) announced in June the first interest rate cut since 2016.
-But what impact will it have on housing loan installments?
+But what impact will it have on mortgage payments?

 17 Jun 20242 min